-Frontispiece: H. 'Barbara Mitchell' (Pierce 1984) in Billingslea Garden, Montgomery, Alabama (Photo by Oliver Billingslea) First Edition 2021 © 2021 by Oliver Billingslea All rights reserved.
-No part of this PDF publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopy, recording, or any information storage and retrieval systems, without permission in writing from the author.
+Front Cover: Hemerocallis 'Moonlit Masquerade' (Salter 1992) in Meadowlark Gardens, Vienna, Virginia Frontispiece: 'Barbara Mitchell' (Pierce 1984) in Billingslea Garden, Montgomery, Alabama Back Cover: 'Mountain Almond' (Billingslea 1991) in Billingslea Garden, Montgomery, Alabama

+(Photos by Oliver Billingslea)

+Revised Edition 2022 © 2022 by Oliver Billingslea

+All rights reserved.
+No part of this publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopy, recording, or any information storage and retrieval systems, without permission in writing from the author.

 The American Hemerocallis Society, Inc., to which this PDF is dedicated, is a non-profit organization.
 Said corporation is organized exclusively for educational and scientific purposes, and especially to promote, encourage, and foster the development and improvement of the genus Hemerocallis and public interest therein.
 These purposes are expressly limited so that AHS qualifies as an exempt organization under Section 501 (c) (3) of the Internal Revenue Code of 1954 or corresponding provision of any future U.S. Internal Revenue Law.

 Design and typesetting by Oliver Billingslea.
 Text is set in Times New Roman, Lucida Calligraphy, and Myriad Pro.
 Chapter titles are set in Myriad Pro.
 Signatures are set in Lucida Handwriting.

+Library of Congress Cataloging-in-Publication Data

+Billingslea, Oliver.

+Historical daylilies : daylilies in the garden, 1980-1990, with supplements for 1991 and 1992

+Oliver Billingslea

-Library of Congress Cataloging-in-Publication Data Billingslea, Oliver.
-Historical daylilies : daylilies in the garden, 1980-1990 Oliver Billingslea 144 p. : 485 ill., 1 painting, 29 x 22 cm.
+186 p. : 688 ill., 1 painting, 29 x 22 cm.

 Includes bibliographical references.

 ISBN: None.

 1. Daylilies.
 2. Landscaping.

 I. American Hemerocallis Society.
 II.
 Title.